tghack/tg18hack/misc/historical_secrets/WRITEUP.md

     Initial comit
 ```

-Here we can see the different changes made to the files, or *commits* as theyr're called in git speak.
-Each of these items contains a "diff" (difference), also called "patch", that git uses to get from one version of the files to another version.
+Here we can see the different changes made to the files, or *commits* as
+they're called in git speak.
+Each of these items contains a "diff"
+(difference), also called "patch", that git uses to get from one version of the
+files to another version.

 We can ask `git` to see a diff from a commit by giving the commit id: